Farama-Foundation/ViZDoom/docs/environments/original_doom_levels.md

 Beside the custom scenarios (original ViZDoom nomenclature)/environments (Gymnasium/Open AI Gym nomenclature) original introduced with ViZDoom and many user-created.
 It is possible to play the original Doom/Doom 2/Freedoom/Freedoom 2 levels as well.

 Because we cannot provide original Doom's and Doom's 2 levels, in order to play them you need to have original Doom or Doom 2 WAD files.
 You can get them by purchasing the original game from [Steam](https://store.steampowered.com/app/2280/DOOM__DOOM_II/) or [GOG](https://www.gog.com/game/doom_doom_ii).
-You can then place the doom2.wad and doom.wad files into your working directory or vizdoom package directory (same directory as vizdoom(.exe)).
-On Unix you can also set `DOOMWADDIR` environment variable to directory with your wads files.
+You can then place the doom2.wad and doom.wad files into your vizdoom package directory (same directory as vizdoom(.exe)).

 ## Convention of environment names in Gymnasium